Manuscript Preparation

 4. Mathematical

-All figures should be uploaded separately in following graphic file.
-DO NOT embed in the main manuscript.
+All figures should be uploaded separately in graphic file formats mentioned afterwards.

-All figures are to be numbered using Arabic numerals.
-Figures should always be cited in text in consecutive numerical order.
+All figures should be numbered consecutively.
 Figure parts should be denoted by lowercase letters (a, b, c, etc.).

 If a figure is reproduced from a third-party material, the authors must obtain permission from the copyright holder of the material, and indicate the reference number of the original source and the name of the copyright holder in the caption to the figure as in the following example: